 No assessment is required for this activity.
 However for members of the RACGP who wish to qualify for Category 1 CPD points certain records must be kept and session summaries completed.
 See the CPD section below.

-For members of the RACGP these activities are considered as a “Supervised Clinical Attachment” activity which qualify for 40 Category 1 points.
+For members of the RACGP, these activities are considered as a “Supervised Clinical Attachment” activity which qualify for 40 Category 1 points.
 A list of the required information will be provided upon registration.
 The participant must complete these documents and submit them to the RACGP upon completion.
 This is a self-submitted activity.
 HealthCert will provide a “Certificate of Clinical Attachment - Australia” to confirm completion of the activity.
+For members of the ACRRM, these activities qualify for 2 PRPD points per hour.